Fox's Book of Martyrs

 uncontaminated by the errors which had at various times crept into the Romish

 Church.
-For these reasons he had many enemies among the Roman Catholics, and
+For these reasons he had many enemies among

-some of them were fully determined on his destruction.
+determined on his destruction.

 A

-worthy gentleman named Scobaria, having erected a
+worthy gentleman named Scobaria, having erected a school for divinity lectures,

-school for divinity lectures, appointed Dr. Constantine to be reader therein.
+appointed Dr. Constantine to be reader therein.
+He immediately undertook the

-He immediately undertook the task, and read lectures, by portions, on the
+task, and read lectures, by portions, on the Proverbs, Ecclesiastes, and

-Job, when he was seized by the inquisitors.
+Canticles; and was beginning to expound the Book of Job, when he was seized by the inquisitors.

 Being

-brought to examination, he answered with such precaution that they could not
+brought to examination, he answered with such precaution that they

-proceed, when the following circumstances occurred to determine them.
+manner to proceed, when the following circumstances occurred to determine them.

 Dr.

-Constantine had deposited with a woman named Isabella Martin, several books,
+Constantine had deposited with a woman named Isabella Martin, several books, which to him were very

-which to him were very valuable, but which he knew, in the eyes of the
+valuable, but which he knew, in the eyes of the Inquisition, were

-Inquisition, were exceptionable.
+exceptionable.

 This

-woman having been informed against as a Protestant, was apprehended, and, after
+woman having been informed against as a Protestant, was apprehended, and, after a small process, her goods were ordered to be confiscated.
+Previous, however, to the officers coming to her house, the

-several chests full of the most valuable articles; among these were Dr.
+the most valuable articles; among these were Dr. Constantine's books.

 A